 Then there are in-between parts of the cow that can include tender cuts and tougher cuts depending on where they sit.
-For example, in the rib section you have tender rib-eyes steaks perfect for grilling but you also have short ribs that need to be slow cooked to make tender.
+For example, in the rib section, you have tender rib-eyes steaks perfect for grilling, but short ribs must be slow-cooked to make them tender.

-Head to the back of the cow and you have an section called the sirloin but it would be good to know the difference between the top sirloin and the bottom sirloin.
-The top sirloin is more tender than the bottom sirloin but doesn’t have as much flavor.
+Head to the back of the cow, and you have a section called the sirloin, but it would be good to know the difference between the top sirloin and the bottom sirloin.
+The top sirloin is more tender than the bottom sirloin but has less flavor.

-Top sirloin is leaner than bottom sirloin and if prepared and cooked properly, can be a less expensive alternative to the more expensive short loin steaks.
-The bottom sirloin includes the tri-tip steak, a flavorful triangle cut weighing in around two pounds.
+Top sirloin is leaner than bottom sirloin and, if prepared and cooked correctly, can be a less expensive alternative to the more expensive short loin steaks.
+The bottom sirloin includes the tri-tip steak, a flavorful triangle cut weighing around two pounds.

-So you can see the more you know about the various cuts of beef associated with the different beef primal sections, the easier it will be for you to identify bargains when at the market.
+As you can see, the more you know about the various cuts of beef associated with the different beef primal sections, the easier it will be for you to identify bargains at the market.